Debaraj-stha/gym_management/Readme.md

 - **Class Scheduling**: Schedule gym classes and manage bookings.
 - **Theme Support**: Switch between light and dark themes (Forest Light and Forest Dark themes).
 - **Customization**: Settings page to update background color, language, and other preferences.
-- **Localization**: support for localization of Nepal,Espain,France,English and Hindi.
+- **Localization**: Support for localization in Nepali, Spanish, French, English, and Hindi.

 ## Screenshots